AndrewAPrice/Perception/shovel/Assembler.md

 Pass the -d parameter to the assembler for it to assemble in debugging information into the module.
 This will make your module file many times larger.

 ## Types
 Variables do not contain a type, only the values that are assigned to them.
-The type system matches the Shovel types.
+The type system matches the Turkey types.
 These are the follwing types:

 Type|Description
 ----|-----------